paulwinfieldrogers/unit-4-game/README.md

 2. I defined a function which I used for each button evoked from jquery which did a math.random/floor for each min and max
 3. I added ++ for the for this score to the user score i.e userTotalGuess = userTotalGuess + crystalRandom1 - note i retained the original variable names though I switched from crystals to ducks.
 4. This is a jqery on click function i.e $('#cristal1').click(function () which will display it on the click event
-5. This is tied to the jqery $('#user-wins').text(userWins) - same as get element by id in JS
+5. This is tied to the jqery $('#user-wins').text(userWins) - same as get element by id & document write in JS
-6. If/ else statement checking to see if userTotalGuess === computerGuess
+6. If/ else statement checking to see if userTotalGuess === computerGuess or userTotalGuess > to set win/lose condition
-7. We log....
+7. If user wins or loses we increment the respective page element with wins++ or losses++ and write to the page with the jqery syntax
+8. We then reset the variables to random values (except for the wins and losses which persist.